MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-jul.md

 ## Add logging.properties to your project

-To log using `java.util.logging`, create a file called `logging.properties` under `./src/main/resources` directory of your project.
+To log using `java.util.logging`, create a file called *logging.properties* under *./src/main/resources* directory of your project.
 This file will contain the logging configurations to customize your logging needs.
-More information on configuring `logging.properties` can be found [here](http://tutorials.jenkov.com/java-logging/configuration.html).
+For more information, see [Java Logging: Configuration](http://tutorials.jenkov.com/java-logging/configuration.html).

-If you would like to use a different filename other than `logging.properties`, you can do so by setting the `java.util.logging.config.file` system property.
+If you would like to use a different filename other than *logging.properties*, you can do so by setting the `java.util.logging.config.file` system property.
 This property has to be set before the logger instance is created.

 ### Console logging